 Men in ‘frightening’ Nazi uniforms clash with locals at 1940s festival

-A brawl broke out at a 1940s festival after attendees turned up dressed in Nazi uniforms.
+A brawl broke out at a 1940s festival after a group of people turned up dressed in Nazi uniforms.

-The annual Second World War-themed event in Sheringham, Norfolk, drew up to 25,000 people at the weekend, many of them in period dress.
+The annual Second World War-themed event in Sheringham, north Norfolk, drew up to 25,000 people, many of them in period dress, at the weekend.

-Among them was a group of at least 10 men in Nazi-era German uniforms, including some with SS markings on their collars, as well as badges featuring the “death’s head” symbol and swastikas.
+Among them was a group of at least 10 men in Nazi-era German uniforms, including some with SS markings on their collars as well as badges featuring the “death’s head” symbol and swastikas.

-Their presence angered many locals, with onlookers confronting them and shouting that they were not welcome.

-They subsequently had to be escorted out of the area by police to prevent the trouble from escalating.
+Onlookers confronted them, shouting that they were not welcome, and they were subsequently escorted out of the area by police after event marshals stepped in to ask the group to leave.

-Event marshals stepped in to ask the men to leave and police also intervened to shepherd the group away from the angry crowds.

-Officers said one man had reported being assaulted and that they were still investigating.
+Police said one man had reported being assaulted and that they were still investigating.

-The men, who were part of a re-enactment group that raises money for military veterans, have defended wearing the SS uniforms and said they had been attending the festival for years with no trouble.
+The men, part of a re-enactment group that raises money for military veterans, defended wearing the SS uniforms and said they had been attending the festival for years with no trouble.

 The Eastern Front Living History Group also claimed the confrontation was an isolated incident on what was a weekend of good-natured fun.